The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 But notice that we used both groups to compute the standard deviation.
 If the groups are substantially different, the standard deviation when we put them together is larger than in either group, which might make the effect size seem small.

 An alternative is to use the standard deviation of just one group, but it’s not clear which.
-So the next idea might be to take the average of the two standard deviations, but if the groups are different sizes, that might give more weight to one group than it should get.
+So we could take the average of the two standard deviations, but if the groups are different sizes, that would give too much weight to one group and not enough to the other.

 One solution is to use pooled standard deviation, which is the square root of pooled variance, which is the weighted sum of the variances in the groups.
 To compute it, we’ll start with the variances.